bloominstituteoftechnology/Newsfeed-Components/README.md

 * Close Button

-  Add a close (or 'read') button to each Article component.
+  -Add a close (or 'read') button to each Article component.
 When clicked the article will disappear.

 * Component Constructor